nicolesemerano/nicolesemerano.github.io/_posts/2020-8-8-Presidents.md

 ## Farewell Address

 I hope you enjoyed reading about my project as much as I did creating it.
 I tried to stay balanced throughout the project.
-I did not include analysis with comparing or clustering speeches based on political party for two main reasons.
+I did not include analysis with comparing or clustering speeches based on a political party for two main reasons.
 One, I did not want to add to the divisiveness culture.
 Secondly, the Republican and Democratic Parties have not always been around.
 And initial parties like the Federalists only lasted the first 50 years of the country.
 I did not want to group the older parties into an ‘other’ category in calculations as the parties had polarizing viewpoints.
 I taught history for many years in an area where my political beliefs did not match the families I taught.
 My biggest thing with students was to try to show them to look at both sides.
 If you’re interested in checking out the code and materials that went with this project, check out my [Github](https://github.com/nicolesemerano/Metis-Project-4-Presidential-Speeches-NLP)!
-So I leave you with thoughts from George Washington in his Farewell Address.
+I leave you with thoughts from George Washington in his Farewell Address.
 His sentiment on his presidency matches my sentiment to this project.

 *”My feelings do not permit me to suspend the deep acknowledgment ... for the opportunities I have thence enjoyed of manifesting my inviolable attachment, by services faithful and persevering, though in usefulness unequal to my zeal.”*